 Bitcoin Changed the Way We Bet

 That’s the main reason why Bitcoin has been a godsend to online sports betting markets and the online gambling industry on the whole.
 As mentioned above, bitcoins aren’t controlled by any major bank or government.
 They can’t be frozen or confiscated, which is not the case for bank accounts.
 BTC gambling sites are now a massive industry, with a significant portion of that coming from sports betting.
 In 2013, most betting sites that took this cryptocurrency did not accept fiat currency.
 The sportsbooks that took BTC back then numbered a lot smaller than they do today.

 Popular Banking Method

 In 2017, bettors will have a hard time finding an online sportsbook that doesn’t take Bitcoin.
 Many books are BTC-only, meaning that only accept Bitcoin and other crypto-currencies.
-Customers will make bets using bitcoins, and the funds won’t be converted to a fiat currency, like U.S. Dollar or Euros.
+Customers will make bets using this cryptocurrency, and the funds won’t be converted to a fiat currency, like U.S. Dollar or Euros.
 Of course, the most trusted sportsbooks in the industry now take BTC and fiat-currency.
 In this case, the sportsbook has a variety of cashier options.

 BTC is converted to the currency of the customer’s choosing upon deposit.
 Once a payout is requested, they convert the funds back into BTC, and it is paid out to bettors.
 Aside from keeping the money out of the government’s crosshairs, Bitcoin has many unique advantages compared to fiat currencies that make it the ideal currency for online gambling for both bookmakers and bettors.
-For more answers to common questions about bitcoin betting check out our Bitcoin FAQ page.
+For more answers to common questions about BTC betting check out our Bitcoin FAQ page.

 Other Methods Have Fees